-Anonymized reviews are the non-exclusive property of the authors of the reviewed paper: they can be made public or attached to resubmissions of the paper.
-Anonymized reviews can also be analyzed under the auspices of SIGPLAN for research purposes such as evaluation of bias.
+Reviewers grant paper authors permission to use the reviews however they wish.
+Reviews can also be analyzed under the auspices of SIGPLAN for research purposes such as evaluation of bias.

 A conflict of interest is defined as a situation in which the reviewer can be viewed as being able to benefit personally from the outcome of a review, or in which the reviewer is not able to remain objective for personal reasons.
 If a conflict of interest exists, then the reviewer should decline to review a paper.
 During the program committee meeting, any committee member who has a conflict of interest regarding a paper may be asked to leave the room for the duration of the discussion.

 Among the situations in which conflicts are typically considered to exist are between an advisor and an advisee (Ph.D. and post-doc; forever), between an author and their co-authors (until two years after publication), and people in the same institution (branches of large companies or different locations of research institutes are considered to be the same institution; for two years after leaving an institution), between people with financial conflicts of interest, and between friends or relatives.
 If a reviewer feels unable to render an objective judgement for any reason, he or she should notify the program chair.